Mac-Adam/Infinite_Fractal_Unity/MANUAL.md

 I tried to make this app as intuitive as possible.
 That said, it might be not be clear how to take advantage of the implemented features.
+Sometimes you might break the app by messing with the options.
+The fix is simple.
+**CLICK THE "R" BUTTON** to start the render correctly.
+It has always worked for me so if you found a bug not fixed by it, good job.

 ### Basic Functions